felixonmars/telegramirc/README.md

 TODO
 ====

-- [ ] Auto-login for OFTC (different message format than Libera.chat)
 - [ ] List online users in channel
 - [ ] DCC File transfer and other IRC extensions